NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 initialised.

-For production environments where you may want change strategies over time we recommend running a separate Krill instance running as a repository only.
+For production environments where you may want change strategies over time we recommend running a separate Krill instance acting as a repository only.
 This also allows you to host a publication server for others, such as children of your own.
+These can be business units, branches or customers.

 .. figure:: img/parent-child-repo.*
     :align: center